ODIM-Project/PluginCiscoACI/README.md

 3. Zone of zones
 4. Endpoints
 5. Zone of endpoints

-When deleting fabric entities, ensure to delete them in the following order:

-1. Zone of endpoints

-2. Endpoints

-3. Zone of zones

-4. Default zone

-5. Address pools

 <blockquote>
     IMPORTANT:Before using the `Fabrics` APIs, ensure that the fabric manager is installed, its plugin is deployed, and added into the Resource Aggregator for ODIM framework. </blockquote>